The most significant asset in most divorces is property.

 Getting your property valued during a divorce can be complicated.

-However, if you disagree, the court can order a valuation by an independent surveyor.
+But if you disagree, the court can order a valuation by an independent surveyor.

-- Any properties owned by a family company
+- Properties owned by a family company

-- Any house held within a pension fund
+- Houses held within a pension fund.

 Can I buy my ex out of a mortgage?